opengauss-mirror/docs/docs/en/sql_reference/create_sequence.md

 - **SESSION**

-    SESSION specifies that the sequence cache is a session-level cache, the cache is private to each session, and the default is the SESSION level.
+    SESSION specifies that the sequence cache is a session-level cache, the cache is private to each session, and the default is session-level.

 - **OWNED BY**